 May 29, 1988

-2 Kings 5 provides an example of two men facing tempting circumstances, but each reacted differently.
+Second Kings 5 provides an example of two men facing the same tempting circumstances and reacting differently.
 Elisha had victory over sin while Gehazi’s failure to deal with the greed in his heart led to punishment.
-Alistair Begg reminds us that if we don’t deal with personal sin, it can destroy us, but if our minds are being renewed by the Word of God, our lives can be transformed and the cycle of sin can be broken.
+Alistair Begg reminds us that if we don’t deal with personal sin, it can destroy us.
+If our minds are being renewed by the Word of God, however, our lives can be transformed and the cycle of sin can be broken.

 15Then he returned to the man of God, he and all his company, and he came and stood before him.
 And he said, “Behold, I know that there is no God in all the earth but in Israel; so accept now a present from your servant.”
 16But he said, “As the Lord lives, before whom I stand, I will receive none.”
 And he urged him to take it, but he refused.
 17Then Naaman said, “If not, please let there be given to your servant two mule loads of earth, for from now on your servant will not offer burnt offering or sacrifice to any god but the Lord.
 18In this matter may the Lord pardon your servant: when my master goes into the house of Rimmon to worship there, leaning on my arm, and I bow myself in the house of Rimmon, when I bow myself in the house of Rimmon, the Lord pardon your servant in this matter.”
 19He said to him, “Go in peace.”